Updated on April 26, 2023

-There’s been a LOT of Pinterest drama over the last 6 months.
-Crazy algorithm changes (including documented Home Feed changes), spam filter bugs, and Pinterest support emails that only led to more questions.
+There’s been a LOT of Pinterest drama over the last several years.
+Crazy algorithm changes (including documented Home Feed changes), spam filter bugs, and Pinterest support emails only led to more questions.

 - Should I only pin new pins?